Houston Health Department

 Q Who reviews the plans and why?

-Many sections of the Planning and Development Department (such as structural, electrical, HVAC, plumbing, waste water, traffic and transportation, fire safety) and the HDHHS have criteria that structure will meet in order to provide safe and sanitary amenities to the users of the establishment.
+Many sections of the Planning and Development Department (such as structural, electrical, HVAC, plumbing, waste water, traffic and transportation, fire safety) and the HHD have criteria that structure will meet in order to provide safe and sanitary amenities to the users of the establishment.
 All plan examiners review plans to determine compliance with respective City Ordinances.

 Q Where can one get a set of proper plans?